-For the safety of our campers, our rules require that all medications, from prescription drugs to over-the-counter medicines, vitamins, or herbal remedies, be kept in a locked cabinet at our health center.
-These are given to campers as needed and only by our nurse or other designated staff member.
+For the safety of our campers, our rules require that all medications, from prescription drugs to over-the-counter medicines, vitamins, or herbal remedies, be kept in the possession of a dedicated staff member.
+These are given to campers as needed and only by that designated staff member.
 All medications should be brought to the medical team on arrival day.
 Medicines are then dispensed per physician's orders or label directions.
 Prescriptions must be in their original container with camper's name and dosage information.
 Please note that we also require a doctor's note for any over-the-counter medications your camper brings to camp.
 If sending medications to camp, be sure we have enough for the camper's entire stay.